-Tomatillo Rice is a 4-ingredient recipe that cooks up in a fast 15 minutes using the Instant Pot.
-It makes a great side dish and is delicious stuffed into your favorite burrito recipe
+Tomatillo Rice is a 4-ingredient recipe that cooks up in less than 30 minutes using the Instant Pot and canned tomatillos.
+This tomatillo rice recipe makes a great side dish and is delicious stuffed into your favorite burrito recipe.

 Tomatillo Rice is so easy to make.
 It’s nice and fluffy and never sticky.
 It tastes great right next to your favorite Mexican recipe or makes a flavorful filling in burritos.

 It’s been several years since we were first introduced to a green salsa made from tomatillos at a Mexican restaurant that we like.
 I was so smitten (yep I said smitten) that I asked the waitress for the recipe.
 She gave us her mother’s tomatillo recipe and we tried it shortly thereafter.

 First of all, it was quite a bit of work.
 Secondly, it was so hot that I’ve just now recovered.
 It was a great start though.

 We love tomatillos so much that we wanted a tomatillo recipe that wasn’t salsa.

 Table of contents

 - Is Green Rice and Tomatillo Rice the same thing?

 - How do you make this recipe for tomatillo rice?